AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-get-company-members.md

 ---
 description: Returns the users of a company specified by a company handle.
-seo-description: Returns the users of a company specified by a company handle.
-seo-title: getCompanyMembers

 solution: Experience Manager
 title: getCompanyMembers
-uuid: 45e2d040-a70a-46f4-863a-633ddabcbcf6

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---